 Michael Branda grew up a Mets fan watching the mid 1980's teams and his favorite Met of all-time is (and was) Wally Backman.
 When it comes to sabermetrics versus old school thinking, he's in the middle and believes adopting new ways to get answers is helpful, especially when the old way has not produced results.

 Peter grew up in Brewster, NY and has been a Mets fan as long as he can remember.
-He moved to Massachusetts when he was 8 years old and despite the multitude of Red Sox fans influencing him, he has remained loyal.
-He is currently a junior at the University of Massachusetts Amherst, majoring in Kinesiology, hoping to eventually receive a doctorate degree in Physical Therapy.
+He now resides in Massachusetts and despite the recent success of the Red Sox, he has remained loyal.
+He is currently a junior at the University of Massachusetts Amherst working towards a Bachelor of Science in Kinesiology.
 Follow Peter on Twitter: @peteanselmo

 Peter Kratzel became a Mets fan during the Miracle 1969 season and have supported them through thick and thin, even staying up all night to watch games when I lived in Scotland for 6 years.
 I’ll try to give opinions that encourage thought and discussion among the Mets faithful.

 A Mets fan since 1973, Rob was born in the shadow of Yankee Stadium.
 Luckily, his parents moved to Queens at a young age so he was not scarred by pinstripes.
 Currently living in Las Vegas, he writes crime fiction and mysteries.

 I'm a journalism/communication major at George Washington University with dreams of becoming a sports writer one day.
 Born in Forest Hills and lucky enough to have a diehard fan for a father, naturally I've been watching and rooting for the Mets my entire life.
 My favorite player of all-time is Mike Piazza, but Matt Harvey is quickly catching up.
 I also write baseball blogs for Fanonomics.com.
 Follow me @RobCostello_MMO.